laur89/docker-borg-mysql-backup/README.md

 ##### Same as above, but report errors via mail

-    Use same docker command as above, with following env vars included:
+    Use same docker command as above, with following env vars added:

         -e ERR_NOTIF=mail \
         -e MAIL_TO=receiver@example.com \
         -e NOTIF_SUBJECT='{i} backup error' \
         -e SMTP_HOST='smtp.gmail.com' \
         -e SMTP_USER='your.google.username' \
-        -e SMTP_PASS='your-google-app-password' \
+        -e SMTP_PASS='your-google-app-password-you-created-for-this' \

 Same as the example before, but we've also opted to get notified of any backup errors via email.